zachsanford/CaesarCipher/README.md

 ### How to run

-Once .NET 6.0 is installed on the target machine, navigate to the root and run the following:
+Once .NET 6.0 is installed on the target machine and you have downloaded the repo, navigate to the repo's root and run the following:

 `C:\CaesarCypher\> dotnet run`